jose-donato/docs/content/sdk/guides/guides/etf.md

 import pandas as pd
 ```

-​
-Below is a brief description of each function within the ETF module:
+​Below is a brief description of each function within the ETF module:

 |Path |Type |Description |
 |:---------|:---------:|------------------------------:|